bibryam/building-effective-dapr-agents/README.md

 4. **Tool Integration**: The planning agent uses a tool to search for attractions based on type.

+### When to Use This Pattern

+This pattern is ideal when:
+- Tasks can be naturally decomposed into sequential steps
+- Each step builds on the output of the previous step
+- You need validation between processing steps
+- You're willing to trade some latency for higher quality results

 ## 4. Routing Pattern